raferat/raferat/README.md

 ### Hi there 👋
+## I am an java beginner and I want to use github more.

 <!--
 **raferat/raferat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.